-The Shortage Occupation List UK 2025 is now known as The Immigration Salary List (ISL).
-It is a list that highlights job roles that there are in demand across England, Scotland, Wales and Northern Ireland.
-The United Kingdom is currently looking internationally to help fill vacancies in various roles such scientists, engineers, IT professionals and the construction trades.
+The Shortage Occupation List UK 2026, now officially known as the Immigration Salary List (ISL), highlights the job roles currently in demand across England, Scotland, Wales and Northern Ireland.

 What is Shortage Occupation List UK?